The PX-file format supports having multiple langauges in one file.

 px_languages(x) # All languages

-To set the main language, use px_language()
+#> NULLTo set the main language, use px_language(), and add the

 ISO